morganericsson/msengcs/kursplaner/en/4DV001_SystemsModelingAndSimulation.md

 Required reading:

-- Sokolowski, J. A. och Banks, C. M., *Principles of Modeling and Simulation : A Multidisciplinary Approach*, Wiley, 2009.
-Antal sidor 153 av 256.
+- Sokolowski, J. A. and Banks, C. M., *Principles of Modeling and Simulation : A Multidisciplinary Approach*, Wiley, 2009.
+Pages: 153 of 256.
-- Birta, L. G. och Arbez, G., *Modelling and Simulation: Exploring Dynamic System Behaviour*, Springer, 2013.
-Antal sidor 341 av 433.
+- Birta, L. G. and Arbez, G., *Modelling and Simulation: Exploring Dynamic System Behaviour*, Springer, 2013.
+Pages: 341 of 433.

 ## Other information